adni@portfolio:~/ $

 Working at a fast-paced startup with an agile team building features to equip people with continuous mental health tools that help before, during, and after a session.

-(Nara Therapy - Production Features in the projects section below ↓)
+(Nara Therapy - Production Features in the highlights below ↓)

 grep -r skills/ # grouped by frequency of use